webix-hub/docs/data/desktop/treemap.md

 }
 ~~~

-As you can see, inside of the isBranch function we call the eachLeaf one.
-The method takes the leaf id and a function, where we pass the item object.

-To get the sum of elements comments, we take comments of each item and summarize them.
-We also count the number of all items.
-And then we divide the sum by the number.
+The isBranch() method checks whether an item is a branch.
+And the eachLeaf() method allows looping through all leaves to get the sum of elements' comments and getting the average number as a result.

 Thus, we get the average number of comments in a branch and can use this number in the template of the value parameter.

-Then we can pass the getCss function into the cssClass parameter of the type object an set the template that will render only the branches of the first level with their category names:
+The defined getCss() method should be set as the cssClass property to apply css styling to rectangles:

 ~~~js